 Underpinning our whole curriculum and in order to develop high levels of social and emotional intelligence, all pupils progressively learn to develop knowledge and skills in order to be able to be, resilient, reflective, collaborative, curious, imaginative and committed to learning.
 This is embedded through our use of learning powers.

-Our Early Years Foundation Stage (EYFS) are early adopters of the new EYFS.
-Our youngest pupils will experience provision linking to Understanding of the World.
+Our Early Years Foundation Stage pupils will experience provision linked to Understanding of the World.
 Learning will include the use of simple maps, exploring the natural world as well as learning about people, culture and communities.
 Pupils will learn Geography through playing, exploring, active learning, creating and thinking critically (the Characteristics of Effective Learning).
 There are many opportunities for cross curricular learning, such as linking Geography to Science when learning about the seasons.

 In every Geography lesson, it is made explicit to pupils that they are being taught Geography.
 Specifically named Geography knowledge, skills and understanding are also referred to throughout the enquiries: locational knowledge, place knowledge, human features, physical features, map skills, compass skills and fieldwork skills.
-It is expected that the pupils will become familiar with these terms as they progress through the school: Each term has its own symbol which is used on displays and in books consistently throughout the schools.
+It is expected that the pupils will become familiar with these terms as they progress through the school.

 In addition to this, staff understand that the pupils will progress through transferable learning skills in order to develop as Geographers.
 For example, pupils in Year 1 will be expected to identify, locate and name.
 Year 2 will describe and begin to explain.
 A Geographer in Year 6 will compare, contrast and give reasons in their lessons.
 These are the specific skills that the teachers will assess.